 A compilation of literary works selected by the professor within the course anthology along with theoretical framework of the four key genres.
-(A copy of the course anthology is with the lab office personnel).
+(The digital text may be found on the course Mediacion platform.)

 COMPLEMENTARY BIBLIOGRAPHY

 Brontë, Charlotte, and Basil Davenport.
 Jane Eyre.
 Dodd, Mead & Co, 1941.